ktulchinskyS/Project-Payments/README.md

 - Due to time constraints the lightning component functionality is not complete and only allows editing of records.
 - All other functionality, including unit tests are completed.

-- There is an additional tab in the app named Payments Grid which contains a Gridbuddy (AppBuddy app) grid, which has all the functionality outlined in the requirements, this was added in case the customer wasn't aware that this product exists on the AppExchange.
+- There is an additional tab in the app named Payments Grid which contains a Gridbuddy (created by AppBuddy) grid, which has all the functionality outlined in the requirements, this was added in case the customer wasn't aware that this product exists on the AppExchange.

 ### Assumptions/Additional Information